artuurog/ABB_GoFa_socket/README.md

-# ABB_GoFa_socket
+# ABB GoFa socket

-Establish a communication between a real ABB robot (or RobotStudio simulation) and a custom node through socket.
+Establish a connection between a real ABB robot (or RobotStudio simulation) and a custom (python) node through socket communication.

-A RAPID script is used to create a server, while the user node (e.g. Python script) acts as a client.
+A RAPID module is used to create a server, while the user node (e.g. Python script) acts as a client.
 The client-server communication is setup through IP address and port number.

 - Robotstudio simulation (virtual controller) + python node on the same PC: